hapijs/hapi/docs/Reference.md

 The route configuration object supports the following options:
 - `path` - (required) the absolute path used to match incoming requests (must begin with '/').
-  Incoming requests are compared to the configured paths based on the server [`router`](#server.config.router) configuration option.
+  Incoming requests are compared to the configured paths based on the connection [`router`](#connection.config.router) configuration option.
 The path can include named parameters enclosed in `{}` which  will be matched against literal values in the request as described in [Path parameters](#path-parameters).